wrborrelli/IBMRxnAPI/README.md

 ## Installation

-Download the source code from the IBMRxn_RawCode file or IBMRxn_wDemo for the code plus a demonstration of its uses.
+Download the source code from the most recent IBMRxn_RawCode file or IBMRxn_wDemo for the code plus a demonstration of its uses.
+You can also download the Mathematica Function Repository notebook to allow for local deployment of the function (IBMRxn[]).

 ## Usage